Special Educational Needs

 Students are allocated to teaching groups based on a number of factors but which include reading ages and SAT scores.
 This helps the teacher to set lessons at the appropriate level for the group.

-The SEN team communicates with all teachers about ways in which they need to differentiate to students with SEND.
+The SEND team communicates with all teachers about ways in which they need to differentiate to students with SEND.
 The information is available on our shared drive as well as in the staff room.
-This ensures that your son or daughter can expect a consistent approach from all teachers.
+This ensures that your child can expect a consistent approach from all teachers.

-Your son or daughter will be set individual targets.
-These are reviewed on a termly basis with you and your son or daughter and therefore provide information about progress and the appropriateness of their programme.
+Your child will be set individual targets.
+These are reviewed on a termly basis with you and your child and therefore provide information about progress and the appropriateness of their programme.

 All students' progress is ‘RAG rated’ which means that anyone who is not making the expected progress is flagged up as either red or amber whereas those on track are marked as green.
-Your son or daughter’s House Intervention Manager will be able to share this information with you.
+Your child's Assistant Head of Year will be able to share this information with you.

-You will be contacted on a termly basis by the key worker to review your son or daughter’s progress.
+You will be contacted on a termly basis by the key worker to review your child's progress.

-Pastoral support is provided to our students by their House in which there is a Head of House and House Intervention Manager (HIM).
-The HIM reviews the behaviour and attendance of all students and works closely with the Inclusion Team when reviewing students with SEND.
+Pastoral support is provided to our students by their House in which there is a Head of Year and Assistant Head of Year (AHOY).
+The AHOY reviews the behaviour and attendance of all students and works closely with the Inclusion Team when reviewing students with SEND.

-Any student who receives two referrals from lessons within one week is reviewed by the HIM and the SENCO.
-As a part of this process the HIM completes one or more lesson observations of the student.
-The results are then reviewed with the class teacher and the student and an action plan is agreed.
+Any student who receives two referrals from lessons within one week is reviewed by the AHOY and the SENCO.
+As a part of this process the AHOY completes one or more lesson observations of the student.
+The results are then reviewed with the class teacher and the student and then an action plan is agreed.

-During unstructured times, identified students with SEND can access The Haven which is a lunch club run by the inclusion team.
+During unstructured times, identified students with SEND can access The Haven which is a room in which the Inclusion Team run break and lunchtime clubs for identified students with SEND.

 We provide a range of services depending on the nature of students needs but these include: social skills groups, anger management, listening service, counselling, and mentoring.

-The inclusion team work closely with the pastoral team to decide on the appropriate interventions that will support attendance and whilst there is a very clear Culture for Learning Policy every effort is made to support students to avoid fixed term exclusions.
+The Inclusion Team work closely with the Pastoral Team to decide on the appropriate interventions that will support attendance and whilst there is a very clear Behaviour Policy every effort is made to support students to avoid fixed term exclusions.

-Certain staff members are trained to support and manage the administration of medicines; Parents/carers with any concerns should contact the HIM/HOH to discuss the most suitable way for this to happen.
+Certain staff members are trained to support and manage the administration of medicines; parents/carers with any concerns should contact the Assistant Head of Year or Head of Year to discuss the most suitable way for this to happen.

 At Oasis Brightstowe we have access to a range of specialists who work with us and we choose specialist support on the basis of the needs of the student.
 We also have counsellors who are all accredited members of the British Association for Counselling and Psychotherapy.
-Our SENCO is in the process of gaining her National Award for SENCO this academic year.
+Our SENCO has gained her National Award for Special Educational Needs Co-ordination this academic year.

-Staff supporting pupils with SEND have had training from an Educational Psychologist on:
+Staff supporting students with SEND have had training from an Educational Psychologist on:

 - Attachment difficulties